SimonDelord/UBI-Security/README.md

 ![Browser](https://github.com/SimonDelord/UBI-Security/blob/main/images/UBI-demo-flow.png)

-Pushing a Red Hat UBI image to Quay, and using VEX to analyse the CVEs.

-Showing the vim-minimal package, and how it contributes over 108 CVES

-Hardening the UBI image via pipeline:
- - remove vim-minimal
- - update
- - sign + attestation (via Tekton Chains)

-Show that the new image has less CVEs

-So now we have:
-Quay using Red Hat VEX (and other sources) to evaluate CVEs inside the UBI A pipeline that:
-Pulls a UBI image
-Hardens it
-Signs it
-Pushes it to Quay, where CVEs are evaluated with VEX We also have provenance:
+The first part of the demo shows (this is called the first pipeline):
+ - how the [Red Hat Container Catalog](https://catalog.redhat.com/software/containers/) through the use of SigStore can show the provenance and associated vulnerabilities of the various UBI releases.
+ - how to provide more details on the UBI health using the VEX format.
+The analysis is done using the Clair Scanner tool within a local Quay Instance.

+The second part of the demo shows (this is called the second pipeline):
+ - which vulnerabilities and packages could/should be removed as part of the previous steps.
+ - the build of the hardened UBI, the generation of an SBOM (Software Bill of Material) and the signing of the hardened image using cosign/tekton chains.
+ - all the above artefacts (signature, SBOM and hardened image) are stored on the local Quay instance
+ - all the records associated with the creation of those artefacts are stored into a local Rekor Instance (deployed locally on the OCP cluster under the RHTAS component).

+The third part of the demo shows:
+ - how ACS can be used to block deployments of container images that do not have the proper signature (e.g provenance) in the environment.

+This demo also covers:
-Records stored in Rekor on how the hardened UBI was created - including build inputs / outputs Records stored in Rekor on the pipeline used to harden the UBI - which commit was used from the repo, etc
+ - Records stored in Rekor on how the hardened UBI was created - including build inputs / outputs
+ - Records stored in Rekor on the pipeline used to harden the UBI - which commit was used from the repo, etc

 ## Platform components